dustinlacewell/mannequin/docs/index.rst

 Getting Started
 ===============

-The easiest way to get started is to start looking at the examples included with the source or by reading about how to write your own Fields and Models.
+The easiest way to get started is to checkout the examples in the source repository.
+It may be beneficial to read about Models and Fields.
+You may also enjoy the tutorial which describes how to use mannequin to create a declarative XML parser.

-Read the :doc:`write-field` documentation to get started.
+Read the :doc:`write-model` documentation to get started.

 Indices and tables
 ==================